 Read more about identifying your business goals for training here.

 2. Analyze your manufacturing training needs

-Learn more about the skill gap and the workers so you can design and develop the best training possible.
+Learn more about the skill gap (by conducting a training needs analysis) and the workers (by conducting a learner analysis) so you can design and develop the best training possible.

 Read more about identifying skill gaps here.